 Figure 13.20 shows an example of synchronous operation.
 In this example, synchronous operation has been selected, FTIOB0 and FTIOB1 have been designated for PWM mode, GRA_0 compare match has been set as the channel 0 counter clearing source, and synchronous clearing has been set for the channel 1 counter clearing source.
-In addition, the same input clock has been set as the counter input clock for channel 0 and channel 1.
 Two-phase PWM waveforms are output from pins FTIOB0 and FTIOB1.
 At this time, synchronous presetting and synchronous operation by GRA_0 compare match are performed by TCNT counters.